Pine Rest Christian Mental Health Services: History

 In the spring of 2019 Pine Rest opened a regional first Psychiatric Urgent Care Center on their Cutlerville Campus.
 The center is meant to provide same-day assessment and treatment for people experiencing acute psychiatric symptoms who can't wait for routine outpatient services, a common problem for patients seeking mental health treatment.
 The goal is to reduce the number of hospitalizations due to mental health.
 "This is a national issue and we’re going to take sort of a national level thinking and bring it here to West Michigan, to serve the community better,” said Pine Rest President and CEO Mark Eastburg.

 Grand Rapids area hospitals had 14,623 behavioral health visits to emergency rooms in 2016, according to Pine Rest.

 The Psychiatric Urgent Care Center is expected to reduce wait times for psychiatric assessments and will provide clinical services in a calm environment for those experiencing psychiatric symptoms such as: depression, anxiety, panic attacks, suicidal thoughts, disturbing thoughts, acute grief reactions, trouble managing daily activities and substance abuse disorders.

 Programs and Services

+Addiction Treatment

+Pine Rest expanded addiction treatment services in 2022 and now provides a full continuum of addiction treatment services including medically supervised detox, short term residential, partial (or day) programs, intensive outpatient (IOP), outpatient detox, individual therapy and group therapy.

+Pine Rest Pediatric Center of Behavioral Health

+Pine Rest broke ground in May 2024 on a $98 million pediatric center that is set to open in March 2026.
+The new center expands services for children and teens for inpatient, outpatient and psychiatric urgent care.

+Pine Rest opening a partial hospitalization pilot program for eating disorders in October 2024 and plans to pilot additional programs before the facility officially opens.